chanced/caps/README.md

 The `text` package contains two types:

 -   `Text` which has all of the case conversions and relevant functions from strings as methods.
--   `Texts` which is a slice of Text
+-   `Texts` which is a sortable slice of Text with a few helper methods

-It does not currently have tests.

 ```go
 package main